Robert S. Peck

 Awards & Honors

 Bob is an AV Preeminent Peer Review Rated attorney (Martindale-Hubbell).
 An October 2010 survey of the defense bar and corporate counsel named Bob one of the top 75 plaintiffs’ lawyers in the country in terms of expertise and effectiveness; he was the only purely appellate lawyer on the list.
-Bob has received the New Jersey Association for Justice’s Gold Medal award (2009); the Trial Lawyers of Metropolitan Washington; D.C.’s Champion of Justice Award (2008); the Academy of Florida Trial Lawyers’ S. Victor Tipton Award (2002); the American Bar Association’s Pursuit of Justice Award (2001); Trial Lawyers for Public Justice’s Public Justice Achievement Award (2001); the 1988 White House Citation for Public-Private Partnerships; and the U.S. Information Agency’s Award for Outstanding Service (1987).
+Bob has received the American Association for Justice's David S. Sharger Award (2014); the New Jersey Association for Justice’s Gold Medal award (2009); the Trial Lawyers of Metropolitan Washington; D.C.’s Champion of Justice Award (2008); the Academy of Florida Trial Lawyers’ S. Victor Tipton Award (2002); the American Bar Association’s Pursuit of Justice Award (2001); Trial Lawyers for Public Justice’s Public Justice Achievement Award (2001); the 1988 White House Citation for Public-Private Partnerships; and the U.S. Information Agency’s Award for Outstanding Service (1987).